spaceml-org/Self-Supervised-Learner/README.md

 # SpaceForce-DataSearch
-A tool to help scientists using satellite imagery of specific phenomena to find similar images to rapidly curate a dataset for scientific studies
+A tool to quickly train a Self-Supervised Learning model and finetune the model on labeled data in order to help researchers rapidly curate a dataset for scientific studies without the need for machine learning, self supervised ML coding expertise.

 __Requirements__: GPU with CUDA 10+ enabled, requirements.txt